What are Electric Transformers?

 Your local neighborhood transformer, for instance, might receive electricity that’s at 7200 volts.
 When sending energy to a large appliance or HVAC unit in your home, it will first reduce the voltage to 220 or 240 volts.
 If you’re using electricity to power a small device, the transformer will deliver 110 or 120 volts.

-What Types of Transformers Are There?
+What Types of Electric Transformers Are There?

 There are various transformer types that work for different applications.
 Although they are used in different applications, they work on the same principles.
 They include: